suan/local-open/README.md

 setup
 -----
-- If your base machine is inaccessible from the remote one, you need to setup a reverse SSH tunnel.
-The below section has instructions.
 - Download the `local-open` script and place it somewhere in your `PATH` on the *remote machine*.
 For example, run this from `~/bin/`:

     ```